Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: Introduction

 \IEEEPARstart{T}{he} primary goal for 5G and beyond wireless networks is to satisfy user experience requirements for throughput and reliability, while simultaneously maintaining energy efficiency across all locations.
 Cellular networks traditionally relied on fixed macro base stations (BSs) for deployment.
 However, this approach may not offer sufficient coverage in densely populated urban areas or at higher frequencies.
 Network densification can address these coverage gaps, but creating new infrastructure from scratch is time-consuming and poses significant challenges due to cost, power sourcing, real estate permissions, regulatory approvals, and backhaul availability.
 In this context, wireless backhaul emerges as a feasible solution for enabling flexible and dense network deployments.

-Wireless backhaul has been extensively studied, with the LTE relay playing a role in standardization efforts during LTE Release 10 \cite{3GPP-Rel10}.
+Wireless backhaul has been extensively studied, with the Long Term Evolution (LTE) relay playing a role in standardization efforts during LTE Release 10.
 However, due to the limited performance boost and the complexity of relay features, few operators adopted LTE relay.
-With the rise of dense 5G new radio (NR) networks and advancements in beamforming technology, there is renewed interest in developing an integrated access and backhaul (IAB) solution.
+With the rise of dense 5G New Radio (NR) networks and advancements in beamforming technology, there is renewed interest in developing an Integrated Access and Backhaul (IAB) solution.
 This solution offers a faster and more cost-efficient alternative to fiber backhaul.
-Figure \ref{fig:3GPP_Roadmap} depicts the 3GPP's IAB roadmap from 5G to 5G Advanced.
-Studies on IAB architectures and radio protocols began with a study item (SI) within 3GPP Release 15.
-In Release 16, a multi-hop NR-based IAB solution was officially introduced, with the objective of using the existing 5G radio air interface for wireless backhaul and meeting specified electromagnetic (EM) compatibility requirements.
-Standardization efforts continued in Release 17, with a focus on enhancing IAB network performance through topology adaptation, duplexing, and efficiency enhancements.
-Additionally, Release 18 introduced a work item (WI) to explore architectural and system-level enhancements for 5G networks with mobile BS relays mounted on vehicles, termed Vehicle Mounted Relay (VMR) \cite{TR-23.700}.
+Figure \ref{fig:3GPP_Roadmap} the 3GPP's roadmap for IAB development from 5G to 5G-Advanced.
+Studies on IAB architectures and radio protocols began with a Study Item (SI) within 3GPP Release 15 (Rel-15).
+Release 16 (Rel-16), detailed in Technical Specification TS 38.401 \cite{TS-38.401}, officially introduced a multi-hop NR-based IAB solution.
+Its objective was to use the existing 5G radio air interface for wireless backhaul while meeting specified electromagnetic (EM) compatibility requirements.
+Standardization efforts continued in Release 17 (Rel-17), with a focus on enhancing IAB network performance through topology adaptation, duplexing, and efficiency enhancements.
+Furthermore, Release 18 (Rel-18) introduced a Work Item (WI) to explore architectural and system-level enhancements for 5G networks with mobile BS relays mounted on vehicles, termed Vehicle Mounted Relay (VMR).

-Apart from IAB, employing non-regenerative RF repeaters is a simpler solution for improving network coverage.
-RF repeaters, utilizing the amplify-and-forward operation, have been widely deployed in commercial 2G, 3G, and 4G networks.
+Apart from IAB, utilizing the decode-and-forward operation, employing amplify-and-forward RF repeaters is a simpler solution for improving network coverage.
+RF repeaters have been widely deployed in commercial 2G, 3G, and 4G networks.
 As 5G NR technology migrates to higher frequencies, signal propagation conditions may deteriorate, necessitating the critical implementation of RF repeaters.
-To accommodate this increasing demand, 3GPP RAN4 introduced specifications for RF repeaters in Release 17 \cite{RP-202813}.
-These specifications lay out the RF and Electromagnetic Compatibility requirements for FR1 and FR2, ensuring compatibility in typical commercial environments.
+To accommodate this increasing demand, 3GPP RAN4 introduced specifications for RF repeaters in Rel-17 \cite{RP-202813}.
+These specifications lay out the RF and Electromagnetic Compatibility requirements for FR1 and FR2, ensuring compatibility in typical commercial environments.\footnote{In 3GPP, Frequency Range 1 (FR1) includes 410-7125 MHz, and Frequency Range 2 (FR2) includes 24.25-52.6 GHz.}